e-basis Coefficients of Chromatic Symmetric Functions: Introduction

 This paper has two main parts.
 First, we prove Theorem \ref{thm:main}, a generalization of Theorem \ref{thm:stanley3.4} to vertex-weighted graphs.
 We begin by generalizing the notion of a sink sequence to the vertex-weighted setting, allowing us to properly extend the ideas used in \cite{delcon}.
-This makes easier the proof of Theorem \ref{thm:main}, a combinatorial argument via an inductive edge deletion-contraction proof.
+This makes the proof of Theorem \ref{thm:main} easier to express as a combinatorial argument via an inductive edge deletion-contraction proof.

-Second, we introduce Conjecture \ref{conjecture}, a conjectured generalization of Theorem \ref{thm:main} when $l(\mu) = 1$.
-This generalization allows for a much wider range of acceptable $\mu$ than those that satisfy the two bullet points of Theorem \ref{thm:stanley3.4}.
+Second, we introduce Conjecture \ref{conjecture}, a conjectured generalization of Theorem \ref{thm:main} when $\ell(\mu) = 1$.
+This generalization would allow for a much wider range of acceptable $\mu$ than those that satisfy the two bullet points of Theorem \ref{thm:stanley3.4}.
 In particular, Conjecture \ref{conjecture} implies that every $\mu$ with one part is acceptable in unweighted claw-free graphs, implying a combinatorial interpretation for all associated $e$-coefficient sums.
-Thus, if Conjecture \ref{conjecture} can be generalized to $\mu$ of arbitrary length, this could provide a new combinatorial interpretation of any individual $e$-basis coefficient of the chromatic symmetric functions of unweighted claw-free graphs, or at least a substantial subclass of them including unit interval graphs.
+The authors expect that if Conjecture \ref{conjecture} can be generalized to $\mu$ of arbitrary length, this could provide a new combinatorial interpretation of any individual $e$-basis coefficient of the chromatic symmetric functions of unweighted claw-free graphs.

 The paper is organized as follows: in Section 2, we introduce necessary background in symmetric function theory and graph theory.
 In Section 3, we prove Theorem \ref{thm:main}, the vertex-weighted generalization of Stanley's Theorem \ref{thm:stanley3.4}.
 In Section 4, we introduce Conjecture \ref{conjecture} with an illustrative example, and provide supporting evidence in the form of proofs of two special cases.
 We also discuss the application of Conjecture \ref{conjecture} to unweighted claw-free graphs.
 We end with concluding remarks in Section 5.